Fast differentiation of hyperbolic chaos: Fast response algorithm

-This subsection explains how renormalization only needs to be done once after a segment of several steps. \nax{ Here renormalization refers to \begin{itemize} \item The orthogonal projection, $P^\perp$, used in the fast characterization, defined in appendix~\ref{a:projection}. \item The rescaling in $\beta$, that is, dividing by the $\|f_*{\tilde e}\|$ factor in definition~\ref{d:betaU}. \item Othonormalizing the basis vectors of $V^u$. \end{itemize} The third operation does not explicitly appear in the fast characterization, but a basis is implicitly required by the well-definedness of the hyper-cube $e$, and a good basis improves numerical performance. }We first show that both orthogonal projection and rescaling can be done intermittently.
-Then, we show that all three renormalizing operations can be done together by a short formula \nax{using matrix notation}.
+This subsection explains how renormalization only needs to be done once after a segment of several steps.
+Here, renormalization refers to \begin{itemize} \item The orthogonal projection $P^\perp$ in the fast formula, defined in appendix~\ref{a:projection}. \item The rescaling in $\beta$, that is, dividing by the $\|f_*{\tilde e}\|$ factor in definition~\ref{d:betaU}. \item Othonormalizing the basis vectors of $V^u$. \end{itemize} The third operation does not appear explicitly in the fast formula, but a good basis improves numerical performance.
+We show one by one that all three renormalizations only need to be done every once a while, and that they can be done together using a short formula in matrix notation.

-The subscript convention for multiple segments, shown in figure~\ref{f:subscript}, is similar to that of the non-intrusive shadowing algorithm \cite{Ni_NILSS_JCP,Ni_nilsas}.
-We divide a trajectory into small segments, each containing $N$ steps.
-The $\alpha$-th segment consists of step $\alpha N$ to $\alpha N+N$, where $\alpha$ runs from $0$ to $A-1$; notice that the last step of segment $\alpha$ is also the first step of segment $\alpha+1$.
+The subscript convention for multiple segments, shown in figure~\ref{f:subscript}, is similar to that of the nonintrusive shadowing algorithm \cite{Ni_NILSS_JCP,Ni_nilsas}.
+We divide an orbit into small segments, each containing $N$ steps.
+The $\alpha$-th segment consists of steps $\alpha N$ to $\alpha N+N$, where $\alpha$ runs from $0$ to $A-1$; notice that the last step of segment $\alpha$ is also the first step of segment $\alpha+1$.
 We use double subscript, such as $x_{\alpha, n}$, to indicate the $n$-th step in the $\alpha$-th segment, which is the $(\alpha N+n)$-th step in total.
-Note that for some quantities defined on each step, for example, $e_{\alpha, N}\neq e_{\alpha+1, 0}$, since renormalization is performed at the interface across segments.
-Continuity across interfaces is true only for some quantities, \re{ such as shadowing directions $v$, $\tilde v$, and unit hyper-cube $\tilde e$.
-Later, we will defind some quantities on the $\alpha$-th segment, such as $C_\alpha, d_\alpha$ in equation~\eqref{e:C}, their subscripts are the same as the segment they are defined on.
-For quantities to be defined at interfaces, such as $Q_\alpha, R_\alpha, b_\alpha$ in equation~\eqref{e:QR}, their subscripts are the same as the total step number of the interface, divided by $N$. }
+Note that some quantities have two values on the step between two segments since renormalization is performed: for example, $e_{\alpha, N}\neq e_{\alpha+1, 0}$.
+Continuity across interfaces is true only for some quantities, such as shadowing vectors $v$, $\tilde v$, and unit unstable cube $\tilde e$.
+Later, we will define some quantities on the $\alpha$-th segment, such as $C_\alpha, d_\alpha$ in equation~\eqref{e:C}, their subscripts are the same as the segment they are defined on.
+For quantities to be defined at the interfaces, such as $Q_\alpha, R_\alpha, b_\alpha$ in \cref{e:QR}, their subscripts are the same as the total number of steps at the interface, divided by $N$.

-\begin{lemma} [intermittent orthogonal projection] For any $\tilde r_{0,0} \in \cD_e$, let
+\begin{lemma} [intermittent orthogonal projection] For any $\tilde r_{0,0} \in \cD^u$, let